rwxrob/zet/20211117093311/README.md

 I fucking hate the Rust community.
-I would overlook any advantages of the language simply because of this fact alone (if there were not tons of other reasons not the least of which is its butt-ugly syntax, falsehoods about "safety", and laughable concurrency model).
+I would overlook any advantages of the language simply because of this fact alone (if there were not tons of other reasons not the least of which is its butt-ugly syntax, falsehoods about "safety", laughable concurrency model, and lack of anything significant to be made in it while Go has dominated the cloud-native landscape even though they came out roughly the same time).
 I'm sure just writing this in my personal zettelkasten will stir up the stinking "political" zombie crabs to attack yet again, but I don't give a shit.
 People have to know this before getting involved with them, at all.

 I've worked with some toxic assholes before, but the Rust community is hands down the worst community I have ever been forced to respond to.